AGENDD/Wound-Regression/README.md

    test.py: testing the model

-All the test results are stored in the "\Test_out" folder.
+All the test results visualization are stored in the "\Test_out" folder.